RealPage - Leasing, Renewals and eSign

 Matrix of overlapping requirements

-“Repetition is pain”
+“Repetition IS pain”

 “Forms can be fun-ctional”